 Wait, what about everything else?

 There are, of course, many other ways to care for nature that fall outside these TSN focus areas.
 Issues like environmental policy and law, renewable energy production, and the identification or repair of failing human systems matter greatly to us as people and impact our hands-on stewardship work profoundly.
-That is why The Stewardship Network proudly supports and is an official member of various specialized alliances with expertise in these areas, including Michigan Environmental Council, Michigan Climate Action Network, Healing Our Waters, Southeast Michigan Stewardship Coalition, Great Lakes Stewardship Initiative, Freshwater Future, Give Back Great Lakes, and more.
+That is why The Stewardship Network proudly supports and is an official member of various specialized alliances with expertise in these areas, including Michigan Environmental Council, Michigan Climate Action Network, Healing Our Waters, Southeast Michigan Stewardship Coalition, Great Lakes Stewardship Initiative, Freshwater Future, and more.